 .
 The script will first calculate the total transmission in two ways: using the built in transmission function, and manually integrating the Poynting vector.
 The two results should be exactly the same.

-Next, the script usr_integrate_poynting2.lsf
+The script usr_integrate_poynting2.lsf

 can be used to integration the Poynting vector over a circular portion of the monitor.
 The script will create these two figures, showing the integration filter and the fraction of power passing through that region.
+Methods in this script can be applied in the same way to integrate power over a designated area for RCWA simulations.

 This example script includes two other possible shapes: a rectangular region and an arbitrary polygon region, shown below.

-Finally, the script usr_integrate_poynting3.lsf
+The script usr_integrate_poynting3.lsf

 can be used to separate the contribution from the field polarized in the Ex direction from the contribution from the Ey polarized fields.
 This can be roughly interpreted as measuring the fraction of power in each polarization.
 It is important to note that simply integrating one component of the Poynting vector can not always be interpreted in a simple way.
 This analysis should not be applied to your simulation without some careful thought.